DiscountGrocery/myopia-wiki/-Myopia/-Characters/Tu'gaal.md

 Aggressive, direct, unempathetic, conservative and coarse.
 ***
 ### History
-Originally from the past, assisted the other Rings of Harmony Dhakaani in retrieving the 'Armor,' sent to the present.
+Originating from the past, Tu'gaal assisted the Dhakaani from the Rings of Harmony in retrieving the [Armor](../-Elements-of-the-Prophecy/3-Armor-of-Jhazaal-Dhakaan.md).
+He witnessed the destruction of his effort by the Daelkyr and has sworn their destruction.

 ***
 ### Relations